Tinks18/Go-Gym/README.md

 - Favicon.io
   - favicon files were created at https://favicon.io/favicon-converter/
 - balsamiq
-  - wireframes were created using balsamiq from https://balsamiq.com/wireframes/desktop/#
+  - wireframes were created using figma from https://figma.com/wireframes
 - Canva
   - This was used to create the logo in header
 - TinyPNG